Computational Reproducibility in Computational Social Science: Defining reproducibility

 There has been a great deal of confusion about the meanings of ``replicability'' and ``reproducibility''.
 The two terms are sometimes even used interchangeably and different fields have different understandings of both \citep{barba2018terminologies}.
-In this paper, we initialize our discussion with the definitions provided by the American Statistical Association (ASA).
-ASA defines replication as ``the act of repeating an entire study, independently of the original investigator without the use of original data (but generally using the same methods).''
-Reproducibility, however, is defined by the ASA as ``you can take the original data and the computer code used to analyze the data and reproduce the numerical findings from the study.''
-We deliberately call this \textbf{computational reproducibility} to avoid further confusion.
+We initialize our discussion with the definitions provided by the American Statistical Association (ASA) definition of replication: ``the act of repeating an entire study, independently of the original investigator without the use of original data (but generally using the same methods).''
+Reproducibility, is defined by the ASA as ``you can take the original data and the computer code used to analyze the data and reproduce the numerical findings from the study.''
 The distinction between replicability and reproducibility, together with robustness and generalizability, is commonly presented as a two-by-two grid like in Table \ref{tab:2by2}.

 A drawback of this two-by-two presentation is that it does not present the criteria of a successful event.
 A definition including such criteria is given by~\citet{The_Turing_Way:2022}: ``A result is reproducible when the \textit{same} analysis steps performed on the \textit{same} dataset consistently produces the \textit{same} answer.''
-Note that this definition is compatible with our guiding ASA definition and the definition by \cite{rougier2017sustainable}.
-Therefore, a better summary of (computational) reproducibility should be ``same data, same analysis, same (consistent) answer.''
+Note that this definition is compatible with the ASA definition.